varistov/MrKatze_bot/README.md

 5. Edit `OWNER` and `OWNER_NAME` to match your account details!
 ### Usage:

+6. Start a private chat with me, so I can notify you about stuff.

 To ease usage, a run, status and kill scripts has been provided.

 - Launch the Bot: